lab10-coop/Play4Privacy/blockchain/README.md

 * persist the history of played games (hash representing it)
 * assign GAME tokens to players

+## Environment

+In order to keep the entry barrier low, the application need to be fully functional in a normal (not Ethereum aware) browser.
+If a "normal browser" is detected, web3 will connect to a lab10 provided node.
+An ad-hoc wallet is created locally.

 ## Entry fees

 In order to actually collect funds for the donations, Eth holders are needed.